Input–output model: Origins

 Francois Quesnay had developed a cruder version of this technique called Tableau économique, and Léon Walras's work Elements of Pure Economics on general equilibrium theory also was a forerunner and made a generalization of Leontief's seminal concept.

 Alexander Bogdanov has been credited with originating the concept in a report delivered to the All Russia Conference on the Scientific Organisation of Labour and Production Processes, in January 1921.
 This approach was also developed by Lev Kritzman.
 Thomas Remington, has argued that their work provided a link between Quesnay's tableau économique and the subsequent contributions by Vladimir Groman and Vladimir Bazarov to Gosplan's method of material balance planning.

 Wassily Leontief's work in the input–output model was influenced by the works of the classical economists Karl Marx and Jean Charles Léonard de Sismondi.
 Marx's economics provided an early outline involving a set of tables where the economy consisted of two interlinked departments.

 Leontief was the first to use a matrix representation of a national (or regional) economy.

 Basic derivation

 The model depicts inter-industry relationships within an economy, showing how output from one industrial sector may become an input to another industrial sector.
 In the inter-industry matrix, column entries typically represent inputs to an industrial sector, while row entries represent outputs from a given sector.
 This format, therefore, shows how dependent each sector is on every other sector, both as a customer of outputs from other sectors and as a supplier of inputs.
 Sectors may also depend internally on a portion of their own production as delineated by the entries of the matrix diagonal.
-Each column of the input–output matrix shows the monetary value of inputs to each sector and each row represents the value of each sector's outputs.
+Each column of the input–output matrix shows the value of inputs to each sector and each row represents the value of each sector's outputs, typically in monetary values.